Lathe center: Cup center

 There are two types of cup centers.
 The woodworking variety is a variation of the traditional live center.
 This type of cup center has a central point like a normal live center and also has a ring surrounding it.
 The ring supports the softer material around the center point and prevents the wood from splitting under pressure from the central point.
 A different variety of cup center is used for metalworking.
 The metalworking variety of cup center has a tapered hole rather than a conical point.
 It supports the part by making contact with the outside diameter of the end of the part, rather than using a center hole.

 Drive center

 A drive center, also known as a grip center, is used in the driving end of a machine (headstock).
 It is often used in woodworking or where softer materials are machined.
+The biggest advantage is one clamping and can process whole sizes of parts, don’t need to reclamp and then save more time.

 It consists of a dead center surrounded by hardened teeth, which bite into a softer workpiece allowing the workpiece to be driven directly by the center.
 This allows the full diameter of the workpiece to be machined in a single operation, in contrast with the usual requirement where a carrier is attached to the workpiece at the driven end.
 The use of modified shell end mills in a drive center, instead of hardened pins, enables better gripping and prevents breakdown time due to pin stop.